MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (27 December, 2025)
+## Today's Progress (28 December, 2025)

-- **Network and Its Configuration**
+- **Network and Its Configuration - part 2**

-    - TLS stands for Trasport Layer Security but operates at the application layer.
+    - `ip route show` shows routing table
+	- The kernel chooses the longest prefix from the routing table for routing

 	#### notes.md (learning log)
  ---